SimonGomezUniv/doc/td_rtfm.md

 - having a reverse proxy in your docker-compose, to only expose port 80 is a great idea but it is not mandatory

+## Microservice pattern

+Now be creative !
+We have seen a few microservices pattern, pick one or more to implement in your application.

+Start with the documentation, and then just code.